 5. IXS Unisex Trigger – Best for All-Mountain Rides

-The trigger FF helmet can proudly hold the title of being the lightest (weighs 2.2 pounds) and DH certified helmets in the market.
+The trigger FF helmet can proudly hold the title of being the lightest (weighs 2.2 pounds) and DH-certified helmet on the market.

-We could not thanks enough to the IXS brand providing this with a great, patented unmold technology which means the shell of it is directly in contact with EPS material in collaboration with face guard structure fixed in between.
+We could not thank enough the IXS brand for providing this with a great, patented unmold technology which means the shell of it is directly in contact with EPS material in collaboration with a face guard structure fixed in between.
 This is the reason that made it receive the ASTM and EN certifications.

-The lid secure is the super popular Fidlock closure you have ever seen in any helmet, coupled with a retention system that provides vertical adjustability of three levels with twisty screwing up function.
+The lid secure is the super popular Fidlock closure you have ever seen in any helmet, coupled with a retention system that provides vertical adjustability of three levels with a twisty screwing-up function.